DRMacIver/programmer-at-large-notes/gender-etc.md

 Note: All of this is particularly undecided and may change as it becomes plot relevant.

-Trigger warning: If you have strong feelings about gender this might be a bit triggery.
+Trigger warning: If you have strong feelings about gender and sexuality this might be a bit triggery.
 The society described is not really less oppressive than our own, it just oppresses different things.

 ## Gender